 Having taken several virtual yoga classes for the past 8 months, I’m recommending the best online yoga classes I’ve found while you are keeping yourself and everyone else safe by staying at home.

 - Nicole Wild’s yoga flow sequences are some of the best full-length online yoga classes.
 They are good quality, free (she doesn’t put ads in the YouTube videos and if any show up, it’s because YouTube’s algorithms put them in,) and they are challenging for advanced yogis, interesting, and accessible for an at home practice (doesn’t require many props.)
 The people who leave YouTube video comments are constantly saying that this was the closest experience to an in studio practice.
 I have subscribed to her YouTube channel to get alerts of when she puts out new videos (which is a one to two times a month.)
-She only has 13K subscribers on YouTube right now so her channel is a hidden gem.
+Her classes are less flowy but they have very interesting transitions.

 - Boho Beautiful is a lifestyle and fitness channel that has 1.7M subscriptions.
 This channel is selling more of their lifestyle and isn’t purely yoga videos.
 The production quality is extremely good though (she dubs her voice over the videos after she makes them and weaves in yoga background music so you don’t even need to think about that, the setting is always in a beautiful location so you can virtually transport there yourself, and she has an extremely calming voice.)
 The channel does feature a super skinny and fit woman (which you may or may not like–some may say she is pushing an unattainably body image, some may find her body shape inspirational).
 While the yoga practice sequences she leads are strong, I don’t think the transitions are the most interesting and innovative, but I do still watch a lot of her free YouTube classes.
 Her classes are a good fit for you if you are looking for a 20-30 minute sequence.